lukelovekin/terminal-app-property-manager/README.md

 - provide a deadline, duration or other time indicator for each feature or checklist/checklist-item
 > Your checklists for each feature should have at least 5 items.

-Using a Trello, an online trello board web tool, tooutline how each feature will be implemented
+Using a Trello, an online trello board web tool, to outline how each feature will be implemented